tweag/inline-js/README.md

 * Run dynamic `import()` to import a built-in module, npm module in `node_modules`, or a `.mjs` module file.
 * Specify evaluate/resolve timeouts when evaluating JavaScript.
 * Decouple the send/receive processes, so it's possible to asynchronously send a batch of requests and later retrieve the responses.
+* Exporting a Haskell function as a JavaScript function.
+It's even possible to make the JavaScript function *synchronous* so it can be used as a WebAssembly import!
 * Manipulate `stdin`/`stdout`/`stderr` handles of the underlying `node` process.

 See the haddock documentation of `Language.JavaScript.Inline.Core` for details.
 If you're using `inline-js`, `Language.JavaScript.Inline` also re-exports that module.